26 April 2018

 • Infection biology: the interaction of pathogenic bacteria (e.g: salmonella enterica) with epithelium cells

 • Tumor biology: force measurements of cell migration in a 3D cell matrix

 • Cell biology: controlling membrane compartments to investigate their transport in mammalian cells

 • Immunology: interaction of dendritic cells and T-cells as well as the formation of immunological synapses as a result of adaptive immune response

-To improve the microbiological measurements performed with the TwinTweezers system, a temperature controlled sample chamber and a seamless integration of fluorescence means will be incorporated into the instrument.
+To improve the microbiological measurements performed with the TwinTweezers system, a temperature controlled sample chamber and seamless integration of fluorescence excitation will be included into the instrument.

 Best of two worlds: combining optical tweezers with time-resolved confocal microscopy